 Some families also like to include other symbolic acts (planting of a tree, mingling of sands) .
 Such symbolic acts sometimes help to include other children (siblings, cousins, family friends).
 It is not at all unusual for this wonderful event to melt into a big party afterwards.

 You can hold a naming ceremony wherever you wish.
 Back gardens and kitchens are common, but if you want to hire a marquee or arrange for everyone to turn up in the local park with picnic blankets, then that’s fine too.

-My fee for 2018 is £280:00.
-If the ceremony is further than 20 miles from Southampton than it may be necessary to also charge travel expenses.
+My fee for 2019 is £300.00 + Travel if the ceremony is further than 10 miles from Southampton.
 The fee includes:

 - an initial phone call to discuss your wishes

 - an introductory meeting to get to know each other and for me to learn what kind of ceremony you want

 - writing a unique ceremony with as many email edits as it takes to get it right for you

 - a presentation copy of the script for you to keep and a certificate marking the day and for your child to keep

 If this sounds like what you would like, please get in touch Kate.firstname.lastname@example.org OR 07792 821550 / 02380 785823